-We serve adults and adolescents (14+) who have intractable epilepsy who live in Minnesota.
+We serve adults and adolescents (14+) who have severe or intractable epilepsy who live in Minnesota.

 Our goal is to help people who have epilepsy get services that best support their independence and goals, helping them become eligible for and transition to longer-term services.

 We are taking referrals, and there are several ways to send us one.